 Skip to main content

-dbt Semantic Layer, debug mode, and Snowpark upgrades
+dbt Semantic Layer, and debug mode

 The Hex team was at dbt Coalesce in San Diego last week, and I had the tremendous good fortune to meet a ton of you in person!
 Thank you so much for coming by and saying hello 🙇.